gartempe/MacOS-Thinkpad-Yoga-12/README.md

 ### 2. Hotpaches

-It consitsts of a combinaison of ACPI replacements done in Clover plist and also SDST files.
+It consitsts of a combinaison of ACPI replacements done in Clover plist along with additional custom SDST files.

 #### 1. USB power management, port limiting and fix instant wake-up